USDA-SCINet/scinet-site/sn_collections/_tutorials/geospatial-analysis-with-python-on-ceres.md

     ► r_geo (R geospatial - click to see all packages) Furthermore, you can launch the RStudio (which uses the r_geo environment), a terminal, a help window, markdown, text file, and IDL kernel.
 To access the IDL library, you need to check-out the license from SCINet license server and bind-mounted properly (this is not shown in this example).

-The following silent video is a media alternative for the text in steps 1-3 in the "Python Setup" Section above.
+The following silent video is a media alternative for the text in steps 1-3 in the Python Setup Section above.
 Link To Video

 3. Cluster Setup

 Overall Setup - Background

     Uses the Dask Jobqueue Library to submit jobs to SLURM.
-Each "Slurm job" has X number of "Python workers".
+Each Slurm job has X number of Python workers.

     Scales across nodes and partitions.